wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 life directly, the *guru* is within.
 Remember, wonder, ponder, live with it, love it, grow into it, grow with it, make it your own — the word of your *guru*, outer or inner.
 Put in all and you will get all.
 I was doïng it.
-All my time I was giving to my *guru* and to what he told me.
+All my time I was giveïng to my *guru* and to what he told me.

 **Q:**&ensp;I am a writer by profession.
 Can you give me some advice for me specifically?

 **M:**&ensp;Writing is both a talent and a skill.
 Grow in talent and develop in skill.
-Desire what is worth desiring and desire it well.
+Desire what is worth desireïng and desire it well.
 Just like you pick your way in a crowd, passing between people, so you find your way between events without missing your general direction.
 It is easy if you are earnest.